googleads/google-ads-java/google-ads-examples/src/main/java/com/google/ads/googleads/examples/optimization/README.md

     |-- recommendations.csv
     ```

-    The contnet of the CSV files are as:
+    The content of the CSV files are as:

     *   **recommendation_111111/optiScore.csv**: